HPHFS: A file system prototype for a cluster-based server environment using network-attached storage devices

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Oh, Sang-Gue, "HPHFS: A file system prototype for a cluster-based server environment using network-attached storage devices" (1998).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 170.
+170.